tagomobile/api/documents/analytics.md

 For specific barcode:

-* `GET /analytics/daily?barcodeId={id}` return all scans statistics detailed by days for specific barocde.
+* `GET /analytics/daily/{id}` return all scans statistics detailed by days for specific barcode.
-* `GET /analytics/daily?barcodeId={id}fromDate={date}&toDate={date}` return scans statistics detailed by days for specific barocde for selected date range.
+* `GET /analytics/daily/id}?fromDate={date}&toDate={date}` return scans statistics detailed by days for specific barcode for selected date range.
 If selected single day (fromDate equals to toDate), than statistics by hours will be returned.

 For specific folder: